csterritt/worker-d1-drizzle/README.md

 ### Setting up for production

-Change the host name in the `constants.ts` `STANDARD_COOKIE_OPTIONS` object from `mini-auth.example.com` to the domain name you want to use for the worker.
-It will also need to be set in the `CSRF` middleware call in `index.ts`.
+Change the host name in the files that have the domain name as `mini-auth.example.com` (and `mini-auth.workers.dev` if needed) to the domain name you want to use for the worker.